 The qualitative component of the annual incentive program consists of individual-specific qualitative goals established at the beginning of the fiscal year based on functions and responsibilities unique to the individual.
-The CEO can potentially receive up to 20% of base salary, the COO can potentially receive up to 15% of base salary, and all other NEOs can potentially receive up to 10% of base salary.
-For fiscal 2023, a portion of the NEO's qualitative goals was based on DE&I and ESG program improvements.
+The CEO can potentially receive up to 20% of base salary and all other NEOs can potentially receive up to 10% of base salary.
+For fiscal 2024, a portion of the NEO's qualitative goals was based on DE&I and governance, climate and corporate responsibility metrics.
 The assessment of qualitative goals is subjective and is not always based on quantifiable financial measurements.
 The C&L Committee may determine, at its sole discretion, whether satisfactory achievement has occurred, regardless of achievement against the pre-established individual goals.
-At its discretion for fiscal 2023, the C&L Committee individually evaluated each NEO and determined the specific percentage of the qualitative portion to award each NEO as presented on the following page.
+At its discretion for fiscal 2024, the C&L Committee individually evaluated each NEO and determined the specific percentage of the qualitative portion to award each NEO as presented on the following page.